thenumbernine/Tensor/README.md

 - `tensorWedge<int p,int q>(a,b)` function which outers the p-most of a and q-most of b, while antisymmetrizing the last rank(a)-p of a and rank(b)-q of b. https://en.wikipedia.org/wiki/Vector-valued_differential_form#Wedge_product.

-- I think my structure binding doesn't work for const rhs's.
-MAKE TESTS FOR THIS.  follow https://en.cppreference.com/w/cpp/language/structured_binding .
+- structure binding doesn't work for const lhs's.
+I can get them to compile with const lhs, but the result then comes out wrong.